Pylons/pyramid/docs/narr/security.rst

 ========

-:app:`Pyramid` provides an optional declarative authorization system that prevents a :term:`view` from being invoked based on an :term:`authorization policy`.
+:app:`Pyramid` provides an optional declarative authorization system that can prevent a :term:`view` from being invoked based on an :term:`authorization policy`.
 Before a view is invoked, the authorization system can use the credentials in the :term:`request` along with the :term:`context` resource to determine if access will be